koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 **kidled**

-Kidled, an open source cold memory collection solution, identifies the hot and cold conditions of nodes, pod and container memory in the cluster.
+Kidled, an open-source cold memory collection solution, identifies the hot and cold conditions of nodes, pod and container memory in the cluster.
 The link introduces kidled in detail.

 https://github.com/alibaba/cloud-kernel/blob/linux-next/Documentation/vm/kidled.rst

 **cold page**

-The part of memory that is allocated to application but probably unused for a while is called the "cold" memory.
+The part of memory that is allocated to the application but probably unused for a while is called the "cold" memory.
 And the part of that in page cache is called cold page.

 **hot page**